johnbillion/giochiamo/MODELLING.md

 ## 3. For each thing in that snapshot, ask: could I derive this instead of storing it?

 This is the sharpest modeling question there is.
 Anything you store that you could've computed becomes a second source of truth — and two sources of truth can disagree, which is exactly where bugs breed.
-In TTT there are two juicy candidates worth sitting with: whose turn is it, and has someone won.
+Two candidates worth sitting with in any turn-based game: whose turn is it, and has someone won.
 For each, ask "can I compute this from the board alone?"
 There's a genuine judgment call here — don't let me make it for you.

 ## 4. What are the actions, and for each: when is it legal, and what does it change?